Unathi-Skosana/blog/content/posts/quantum_fourier_transform/quantum_fourier_transform.md

 ### Gates & Circuits

-A quantum logic gate is represented by a norm preserving linear map $U : V \to V$, the action of quantum logic gate $U$ on an input state $|\psi\rangle$ is diagrammatically represented as:
+A quantum logic gate is represented by a norm preserving linear map $U$.
+The action of a quantum logic gate $U$ on an input state $|\psi\rangle$ is diagrammatically represented as:

 ![](/static/images/U.png#center){height=120px}